shawnr/practical-javascript-2-webapps/debug-app/core-concept-debugging-techniques.md

 In the "scope" panel we can see the values of the variables available at the moment that the `debugger` line has been executed.
 We could alter these values using the JavaScript console and we can use the big "play" button at the top of the debugger window to continue executing code.
 Since our `debugger` command is in a `for` loop, it will pause the program each time it executes.
 In this way, we can watch the values change on each iteration of the `for` loop.

 <div class="tip-box">
-    <h2>Learn Your Dev Tools</h2>
+    <h2>Learn About Dev Tools</h2>
     <p>Although we can use the <code>debugger</code> command in pretty much any browser, there is always a danger that we could forget to remove that line from our code after we've figured out the problem.
 This is fairly common, and, as a result, developers tend not to use the `debugger` command to set a breakpoint.</p>
-    <p>Every major browser provides developer tools of some kind, and these all allow you to set breakpoints by clicking on the line number in the code view within the developer tools.
+    <p>Every major browser provides developer tools of some kind, and these all allow us to set breakpoints by clicking on the line number in the code view within the developer tools.
 Setting breakpoints using the interface in our browser's developer tools is safer because we avoid making any changes directly to our code.
 It allows us to quickly set and remove breakpoints as we try to find and fix bugs.
 Consult the resources listed below for more information about how to get the most from our debugging tools.</p>
 </div>

 ## Additional Resources